+FIN 608 Financial Management Theory and Practice

+MKT 606 Marketing Strategy

+2022 UBIS Catalo og, Volume 3.5

-FIN 608 Financial Management Theory and Practice MKT 606 Marketing Strategy MCO 608 Managing a Contemporary Business Information System MGT 609 Operations, Supply Chain and Project Management
+MCO 608 Managing a Contemporary Business Information System MGT 609 Operations, Supply Chain and Project Management

-Leadership And Sustainability
+Leadership and Sustainability

 The Leadership & Sustainability micro credential is designed to provide students with core competencies in key areas of global business, strategic human resource management, and modern business sustainability, ethics, and social responsibility.
 These courses are extracted directly from the core curriculum of the UBIS MBA degree program.
 Intended to provide a concentrated series of courses in a short accessible format that can later be applied to an MBA program.